ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question4/explanation.md

 ### Command: ps -u $USER -o pid,comm,%cpu --sort=-%cpu | head
 This command identifies the process consuming the highest CPU usage among my running processes.

+### Command: sleep 300 &    ,   jobs
+The sleep command was started in the background, and jobs confirms it is running.